yngrdyn/decide4me/README.md

 # decide4me

-Helps you to pick randomly between a list of items
+decide4me is *The App* for hesitant people.
+It Helps you to pick randomly between a list of items.